mekomsolutions/openmrs-module-initializer/README.md

 #### Version 2.4.0
 * 'concepts' domain to support a new expandable `MAPPINGS` header, thereby discouraging the older `Same as mappings`.
+* Concept references expanded to allow use of concept names in locales other than the default system locale

 #### Version 2.3.0
 * Added configuration options for logging.